Flexible Spending Account (FSA) Benefits From Paychex

 How Does an FSA Work for Employers?

-Additionally, employers may choose to subsidize or match workers' FSA contributions.
-Employer contributions generally don’t count toward the FSA limits for contributions unless employees elect to receive the employer contributions in cash or as a taxable benefit.
+- Employer contributions don’t typically impact employee FSA contribution limits unless employees elect to receive employer contributions in cash or as a taxable benefit

 FSA Benefits for Employers